seanwhe/udemy-dl-bash-scripts/README.md

 * start.sh - starts udemy-dl.py passing cookies for access token and course list to download.

 ### Viewing the log
 It is recommended to run these scripts in a screen session.
+The output is to std_out so you can watch as it runs.

 ### Updating
 A simple `git update` in `~/udemy-dl-bash-scripts` will update these scripts.

 The install script can be run at any time to update the source found `~/udemy-dl-bash-scripts/udemy-dl`.
 The branch checkout is taken from the `_UDL_BRANCH` variable in `settings.sh`.
+The default branch is set to `master`.

 A script named update.sh is provided to perform both these steps in a single command.